Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Alignment Stage

 Reinforcement Learning (RL) has become the standard for aligning models with complex human values and enhancing reasoning capabilities.
 Recent research has focused on dissecting the mechanisms of how RL alters model behavior, comparing the optimization landscapes of different algorithms, and understanding the inherent risks of reward hacking.

 \textbf{The Role of RL. } A central debate in the theoretical community concerns whether RL truly instills new reasoning capabilities or merely elicits latent abilities acquired during pre-training.
 Several studies suggest that RL primarily acts as a mechanism for efficiency and elicitation rather than capability expansion. \citet{yue2025doesreinforcementlearningreally} systematically evaluate RLVR (RL with Verifiable Rewards) and argue that while RL improves sampling efficiency, it does not introduce fundamentally new reasoning patterns, with performance ultimately bounded by the base model's distribution. \citet{shao2025spurious} support this and find that even weak or random reward signals can significantly improve mathematical reasoning.
 The authors attribute this to the fact that RL activates valid reasoning modes (such as code-based reasoning) already present in the pre-trained model, rather than learning from the reward signal itself. \citet{zhao2025echo} further characterize RL as an ``echo chamber'' that converges to a single dominant output format found in the pre-training data, effectively suppressing diversity while enabling positive transfer from simple to complex tasks.
 However, this view is also challenged by other findings. \citet{liu2025prorl} demonstrate that with sufficient training duration and periodic policy resets, RL can indeed drive models to explore novel strategies absent in the base model, thereby expanding the reasoning boundary.
 From a geometric perspective, \citet{zhu2025path} offer a theoretical explanation for these behaviors.
 The authors prove that RL updates occur in low-curvature subspaces orthogonal to the principal components updated by SFT.
 This suggests that RL operates in a distinct optimization regime, fine-tuning the model's behavior without significantly altering its primary feature representations.
+More recently, \citet{li2026towards} formalize RLHF through the framework of algorithmic stability and build the generalization theory under the linear reward model.

 \textbf{Comparison of RL Paradigms. } Researchers have sought to unify different RL algorithms under general frameworks. \citet{azar2024general} theoretically decompose the performance gap into exact optimization and finite-sample regimes.
 They prove that RLHF is superior when the policy model is misspecified, whereas DPO~\citep{rafailov2023direct} excels when the reward model is misspecified.
 Efficiency and exploration remain critical challenges. \citet{pmlr-v267-zhong25b} introduce a Reinforced Token Optimization (RTO) framework, proving that modeling RLHF as a token-wise MDP is significantly more sample-efficient than the traditional contextual bandit formulation.
 Meanwhile, \citet{xiong2024iterative} address the lack of exploration in offline DPO.
 By formulating the problem as a reverse-KL regularized bandit, they propose iterative algorithms that significantly outperform static baselines.